jaorduz/jaorduz.github.io/README.md

 1) populate the publications.tsv file with the information details.
 2) I put the bib inputs in two files proceeding.bib and pubs.bib.

+# For talks:

+0) Go to markdown_generator, and use run the NB: talks.ipynb
+1) include talks in the talks.tsv file
+2) Run the talks.ipynb file

 <!-- 4.
 Go to _includes/sidebar.html to get more details about the sidebar figures, and more. -->